-Employee will perform the duties of District's Clerk of the Board as set forth in: (a) the job description approved by the Board, (b) the Board's Governance Policies; (c) direction of the Board approved by a majority of the Board at a lawfully held meeting; and as otherwise provided by law, ordinance, or regulation.
+Employee will perform the duties of District's CEO as set forth in: (a) the job description approved by the Board; (b) the Board's Governance Policies; (c) direction of the Board approved by a majority of the Board at a lawfully held meeting; and (d) as otherwise provided by law, ordinance, or regulation.
 Employee will perform her duties and exercise her powers consistent with due diligence, according to the highest professional standards and in compliance with all federal, state, and local laws, ordinance, and regulations which are applicable to or associated with the performance of such duties.
-Further, in carrying out these duties Employee will adhere to the District Values as set forth in the Board's Governance Policies and to the Code of Ethics of the International Institute of Municipal Clerks.
+Further, in carrying out these duties Employee will adhere to the District Values as set forth in the Board's Governance Policies and to the Code of Ethics of the International City/County Management Association (Code of Ethics).
+A copy of the Code of Ethics is attached hereto as Attachment A.

-3.1 Employee will devote her full energy, skill, and ability to the performance of Employee's duties.

-3.2 Employee will not engage in any activity, whether or not for compensation, which is actually or potentially in conflict with, inimical to, or which interferes with the performance of Employee's duties.
+- 3.1 Employee will devote her full energy, skill, and ability to the performance of Employee's duties. - 3.2 Employee will not engage in any activity, whether or not for compensation, which is actually or potentially in conflict with, inimical to, or which interferes with the performance of Employee's duties.